oracle/terraform-provider-oci/website/docs/d/data_safe_security_assessments.html.markdown

 		* `user_accounts_findings_count` - The number of findings in the User Accounts category.
 	* `targets_count` - The total number of targets in this security assessment.
 * `system_tags` - System tags for this resource.
 Each key is predefined and scoped to a namespace.
 For more information, see Resource Tags.
 Example: `{"orcl-cloud.free-tier-retained": "true"}`
+* `target_database_group_id` - The OCID of the target database group that the group assessment is created for.
 * `target_ids` - Array of database target OCIDs.
+* `target_type` - Indicates whether the security assessment is for a target database or a target database group.
 * `target_version` - The version of the target database.
+* `template_assessment_id` - The ocid of a security assessment which is of type TEMPLATE, this will be null or empty when type is TEMPLATE.
 * `time_created` - The date and time the security assessment was created, in the format defined by [RFC3339](https://tools.ietf.org/html/rfc3339).
 * `time_last_assessed` - The date and time the security assessment was last executed, in the format defined by [RFC3339](https://tools.ietf.org/html/rfc3339).
 * `time_updated` - The date and time the security assessment was last updated, in the format defined by [RFC3339](https://tools.ietf.org/html/rfc3339).
 * `triggered_by` - Indicates whether the security assessment was created by system or by a user.
-* `type` - The type of this security assessment.
-The possible types are:
+* `type` - The type of the security assessment.
+Possible values are:

 	LATEST: The most up-to-date assessment that is running automatically for a target.
 It is system generated.
 SAVED: A saved security assessment.
 LATEST assessments are always saved in order to maintain the history of runs.
 A SAVED assessment is also generated by a 'refresh' action (triggered by the user).
 SAVE_SCHEDULE: The schedule for periodic saves of LATEST assessments.
+TEMPLATE: The security assessment contains the checks that the user would like to run.
+It is user defined.
+TEMPLATE_BASELINE: The security assessment contains the checks that the user would like to run, together with the max allowed severity.
+The max allowed severity can be defined by the user.
 COMPARTMENT: An automatically managed assessment type that stores all details of targets in one compartment.
 This type keeps an up-to-date assessment of all database risks in one compartment.
 It is automatically updated when the latest assessment or refresh action is executed.
 It is also automatically updated when a target is deleted or move to a different compartment.